comworkio/comwork-cloud-wiki/tutorials/code/k3d.md

 You can activate the subtitles in English or French to get more details on this demo.

-Note: you can use a dedicated instance of localtunnel hosted in CwCloud.
+Note: you can use a dedicated instance of localtunnel hosted in CWCloud.
 More informations [here](../../localtunnel.md).

 Enjoy!